J3fftw1/J3fftw1/README.md

 ### Hi there, I'm Panda - aka J3fftw1 👋

-I work parttime as a IT repair/management guy.
 I work full time contractor for the Dutch government, where I troubleshoot issues for government employees that they have with their online workspaces.

 - 🌱 I’m currently learning Java and JS.